Agencies join forces in illegal immigration clampdown

 Deputy Collector of Customs Jeff Jackson, who has responsibility for the Customs Border Protection portfolio, said, “Our strong partnership with police, immigration and other law enforcement agencies provides opportunities to be more effective in protecting our borders and the results over the past months speak for themselves.”

-During the search, officers also recovered small amounts of drug paraphernalia.
-This joint investigation is ongoing, and immigration, customs and police urge anyone with information about drug trafficking, illegal immigrants or other criminal activities to contact them, or to report anonymously.
+During the search, officers also recovered small amounts of drug paraphernalia and it is understood the arrested man is likely to be deported shortly.
+Officials added that this joint investigation is ongoing, and immigration, customs and police urge anyone with information about drug trafficking, illegal immigrants or other criminal activities to contact them, or to report anonymously.

 Anonymous tips can be provided directly to the RCIPS Confidential Tip Line at 949-7777, the Miami-based call centre of Crime Stoppers at 800-8477(TIPS), or online here.